ktmeaton/obsidian-public/phd/projects/plague-denmark.md

 # Plague Denmark
-#Plague-Denmark started out as a single notes (like the otheres) but grew into its own folder of concepts.
+[[plague-denmark]] started out as a single notes (like the others) but grew into its own folder of concepts.

 ## People
 - [[Hendrik Poinar]]